donzelot/hn70ap/circuitboard/README.md

 Main radio transceiver
 ----------------------
-The main radio transceiver is a si4463 with separate TX and RX signals along with a PTT.
+The main radio transceiver is a si4463 with separate TX and RX signals along with commutation signals in the form of 5V DC bias on the RF lines.
 It can be connected to external RF hardware (LNA/PA/Switch).
-Using BOM components, it is RF matched for the 430-440 MHz frequency band, but you can tweak components for any frequency of your choice.
+Using BOM components, it is RF matched for the 430-440 MHz frequency band, but you can tweak components for any frequency of your choice (have a look at Silabs app notes).
 The device is connected to SPI4.

 ```
 MOSI4  PE6/5